ptsteadman/notebook/essays/gray-man-style.md

 When gray becomes part of the identity of left-leaning people, it's even sadder.
 I think it's usually unconscious, the result of a split brain problem that barely rises to the level of hypocrisy.
-People must discuss the futures they are actively preparing for, even if those futures do not align with their politics.
+People must openly discuss the futures they are actively preparing for, even if those futures do not align with their politics.

 ---